MaterializeInc/materialize/doc/user/content/overview/_index.md

 query result until the next run.

 Materialize continually updates the results of your queries as it receives new data.
-You no longer need to rely on day-old data and have a real time answer to your queries.
+You no longer need to rely on day-old data because you have real time answers to your queries.

 ### SQL API management